 Everything around Vela Luka is just beautiful – so I guess the town itself doesn’t have to be.
 It’s basically one or two rows of houses along the shore.
 Cute, but nothing to write home about.
 Only the part in the very center, before you get to the harbor, is somewhat scenic.

 Vacation in Vela Luka

 Of course, there are supermarkets and restaurants and basically, everything you need; it’s just not that cute.
 Actually, it’s much less pretty and charming than most other places I’ve been in Croatia; and, however, I do recommend it since there is no nicer and calmer place for a couple of lazy dayz.

 However, it might be difficult for people who are not so fit or with small children.
 Climbing on the big rocks can be a bit dangerous.
 Also, there are lots of sea urchins in the water.

 Besides the sumptuous landscape, another thing is really striking in Vela Luka, and that’s the many modern mosaics.
 They’ve been there since 1968 when the International Artist’s Meeting of Painters was held there.

-Korčula – the town of Korčula – has an amazing historic old city surrounded by walls.
+Korčula – the town of Korčula – has an amazing historic old core surrounded by walls.